-- stated maturity of nine months or longer, except that indexed notes may have maturities of less than nine months - fixed or floating interest rate, zero-coupon or issued with original issue discount; a floating interest rate may be based on commercial paper rate, U.S. prime rate, London interbank offered rate ("LIBOR"), euro interbank offered rate ("EURIBOR"), treasury rate, constant maturity treasury rate ("CMT rate"), constant maturity swap rate ("CMS rate"), federal funds rate or any other rate specified in the relevant pricing supplement - amount of principal and/or interest may be determined by reference to a market measure consisting of one or more securities, one or more currencies, one or more commodities, any other financial, economic or other measures or instruments including the occurrence or non-occurrence of any event or circumstance, and/or indices or baskets of any of these items
+- stated maturity of nine months or longer, except that indexed notes may have maturities of less than nine months - fixed or floating interest rate, zero-coupon or issued with original issue discount; a floating interest rate may be based on commercial paper rate, U.S. prime rate, secured overnight financing rate ("SOFR"), London interbank offered rate ("LIBOR"), euro interbank offered rate ("EURIBOR"), treasury rate, constant maturity treasury rate ("CMT rate"), constant maturity swap rate ("CMS rate"), consumer price index ("CPI") rate; federal funds rate or any other rate specified in the relevant pricing supplement - amount of principal and/or interest may be determined by reference to a market measure consisting of one or more securities, one or more currencies, one or more commodities, any other financial, economic or other measures or instruments including the occurrence or non-occurrence of any event or circumstance, and/or indices or baskets of any of these items

-- ranked as senior indebtedness of the Bank - redemption at the option of the Bank or the option of the holder - interest on notes paid monthly, quarterly, semi-annually or annually - unless otherwise set forth in the relevant pricing supplement, minimum denominations of \$1,000 and integral multiples of \$1,000 in excess thereof (except that non-U.S. investors may be subject to higher minimums) - denominated in U.S. dollars unless otherwise set forth in the relevant pricing supplement - settlement in immediately available funds - book-entry form only through The Depository Trust Company
+- book-entry form only through The Depository Trust Company - ranked as senior indebtedness of the Bank - redemption at the option of the Bank or the option of the holder - interest on notes paid monthly, quarterly, semi-annually or annually - unless otherwise set forth in the relevant pricing supplement, minimum denominations of \$1,000 and integral multiples of \$1,000 in excess thereof (except that non-U.S. investors may be subject to higher minimums) - denominated in U.S. dollars unless otherwise set forth in the relevant pricing supplement - settlement in immediately available funds